 Revillagigedo is home to a diverse ecosystem that supports abundant marine life.
 These waters serve as a critical waypoint for many large migratory species, helping to connect regions of the Pacific Ocean.
 Among its significant characteristics:

-- The remote marine park provides a place where whales, dolphins, sharks, and tuna can feed, breed, and rest during their migrations.
-The protected area offers a refuge for species traveling long distances throughout the tropical eastern Pacific.2
+The remote marine park provides a place where whales, dolphins, sharks, and tuna can feed, breed, and rest during their migrations.
+The protected area offers a refuge for species traveling long distances throughout the tropical eastern Pacific.

 Mexico has taken a major step by creating its largest fully protected marine reserve.
 This action will help the country contribute to global efforts to protect 30 percent of the world’s ocean, the target set by the International Union for Conservation of Nature in 2016.
-Currently, less than 2 percent is fully protected.
+Currently, just over 2 percent is is highly protected.